 Understanding the Surgical Techniques Used to Address PCOS

-While it is estimated that as many as 12% of women of reproductive age are affected by the disease, the exact cause of PCOS is unknown.
+While it is estimated that as many as 12 percent of women of reproductive age are affected by the disease, the exact cause of PCOS is unknown.
 The CDC notes that the disorder “often begins soon after the first menstrual period,” but a woman might not discover she has it until she is older, and experiencing difficulty getting pregnant — infertility, unfortunately, is often one of the hallmarks of PCOS.
 While there is no single test to definitively diagnose the disorder, one of the most obvious indicators of PCOS is enlarged ovaries that produce an excess of the androgen testosterone, leading to the characteristic symptoms of PCOS: hirsutism (male-pattern hair growth in women), acne, and irregular and/or painful periods.

 There is good reason to believe that this condition (along with other menstrual disorders, such as endometriosis) goes untreated for so long because girls presenting with menstrual or hormonal difficulties (heavy periods, so-called “irregular” periods, acne, etc.) are often put on some form of hormonal contraception in order to manage symptoms.
 But rather than actually treat the underlying condition, hormonal contraception serves as a “band-aid” treatment for a condition that will only rear its ugly head again once a woman discontinues hormonal contraception for one reason or another.